-200 mL serum vials were filled with 100 mL of 10 mM NaCl stock solution, 30 mg of one mineral (except for the case of pyrite, where 40 mg was used), and 5-270 Bq of Radium-226 Stock.
-Experiments using pyrite were performed in an anaerobic glove bag with oxygen free solutions, while all others were performed in lab air.
-The pH was titrated to 3,5,7 or 9 +/- 0.05, and then the bottle was sealed with a butyl stopper.
+Serum vials (200 mL) were filled with 100 mL of 10 mM NaCl stock solution, 30 mg of one mineral (except for the case of pyrite, where 40 mg was used), and 5-270 Bq of 226Ra Stock.
+Experiments using pyrite were performed in an anaerobic glove bag, and all solutions were purged with N2 prior to placement in the anaerobic chamber.
+The pH was titrated to 3,5,7 or 9 +/- 0.05 through use of an autotitrator, and the bottle was sealed with a butyl stopper.
 Bottles were shaken for 24 hours, as previous work has established that this is sufficient time for sorption equilibrium to iron surfaces (Sajih et al., 2014), while sorption to montmorillonite was evaluated using the same set up with different shaking times, finding 24 hours to be sufficient to achieve equilibrium.
-The pH was then checked and re-titrated to the desired value if necessary.
-If the pH deviated more than 0.1 pH units, then the bottle was allowed to re-equilibrate for 15 minutes, and the re-titration process repeated.
+Following equilibration, pH was checked and re-titrated to the desired value if necessary; if the pH deviated more than 0.1 pH units, the bottle was allowed to re-equilibrate for 15 minutes, and the re-titration process repeated.
 This process was sufficient to maintain the experimental pH.
-HCl and NaOH at high concentrations were used for all titrations, so that volume additions did not exceed 5% of the original volume.
-Once re-titration was complete, the samples were filtered using 0.22 um polyethersulfone filters, which was shown not to significantly sorb radium.
+Acid (HCl) and base (NaOH) volume additions did not exceed 5% of the original volume.
+Once re-titration was complete, samples were allowed to re-equilibrate for several minutes, and then filtered using 0.22 um polyethersulfone filters, which did not sorb significantly quantities of Ra.
 Experimental error was quantified by measuring the standard deviation of triplicates for each data point.

 2.3 ANALYTICAL TECHNIQUES

 Solutions of radium were quantified using scintillation counting.
-10 mL of sample (5 mL of Sodium montmorillonite supernatant due to filtration difficulty) were mixed with 10 mL of Ultima Gold XR (Perkin Elmer) and sealed for 30 days to allow radium-226 to reach a transient equilibrium with its daughter products.
+10 mL of sample were mixed with 10 mL of Ultima Gold XR (Perkin Elmer) and sealed for 30 days to allow radium-226 to reach a transient equilibrium with its daughter products.
 The equilibrated samples were then counted using a Beckman Coulter LS 6500 scintillation counter, and the resulting counts were compared to a calibration curve of similarly prepared radium-226 standards to determine solution activities.
 Except for points involving ferrihydrite at pH 9, this was sufficient to determine the extent of sorption and develop isotherms.
 Background concentrations were also quantified to develop a limit of blank of 1.4 counts per second (cps).
 We only considered any samples having 1.5 times that limit in subsequent analyses.

-Many supernatant samples using ferrihydrite at pH 9 were below this defined detection limit, so solid associated radium on the filtered ferrihydrite itself was counted using gamma spectroscopy in addition to the scintillation counted supernatant.
+Supernatent samples collected from the ferrihydrite isotherm, pH 9, were below the defined detection limit, so solid associated radium on the filtered ferrihydrite itself was counted using gamma spectroscopy in addition to the scintillation counted supernatant.
 A Canberra low energy germanium detector with a Canberra multichannel analyzer was calibrated using a multinuclide standard from Eckert and Ziegler (www.ezag.com).
 Counts were determined using the Canberra Genie software, which performed peak identification, peak area summation, background subtraction, and nuclide activity calculation.
 Radium-226 was primarily counted through the 186 keV peak.
-The solid samples on PES filters were simply placed in scintillation vials, and counted directly on the counter, with the resulting counts being adjusted for ferrihydrite loss during filtration.
+The solid samples on PES filters were placed in scintillation vials, and counted directly on the counter, with the resulting counts being adjusted for ferrihydrite loss during filtration.
 The physical arrangement closely matches that of the multinuclide standard, so no geometry corrections were used.
 This gamma counter was also used to quantify the radium-226 standard curve used in the scintillation counting.

 [DISCUSSION OF SURFACE AREA ANALYSIS]